GeoMOER/moer-mpg-remote-sensing/docs/units/_unit01/unit01-05_assignment.md

   * [R](https://cran.r-project.org/) — the interpreter can be installed on any operation system.
   * [RStudio](https://www.rstudio.com/) — we recommend to use R Studio for (interactive) programming with R.
   * [Git](https://git-scm.com/downloads) environment for your operating system.
 For Windows users with little experience on the command line we recommend [GitHub Desktop](https://desktop.github.com/).
+  * Remote sensing data provided by the course instructors.

 ## Remote sensing data I/O
 Please create the working environment for this course following the mandatory settings provided by the [info on assignments]({{ site.baseurl }}/unit01/unit01-04_notes_on_assignments#mandatory-working-environment).